microprediction/microprediction/USES.md

-# Uses of prediction fan-out illustration

-We start with things that have already been the subject of data science contest, then illustrate the fan-out.

-## Categories of Use in Data Science Contests
+# Categories of Use in Data Science Contests

 Below is a table illustrating the variety of application categories where data science contests have been employed.
 Each major category is further divided into sub-categories and sub-sub-categories to demonstrate the breadth of use cases.